 - Measure performance

-So at our next stop, I'll explain in more detail how to optimize all of the above-mentioned parameters you might find in a Google pagespeed report.
+So at our next stop, I'll explain in detail how to optimize all of the above-mentioned parameters you might find in a Google pagespeed report.

 Now that we've outlined areas for improvement, let's see how we can optimize them step by step.